neighborhoods/Prefab/protean/Architecture-Specification.md

 # Summary
 There is an uncountable number of ways to organize and create software.
-This document describes the specifications of how we organize and create our applications at Neighborhoods.
+This document describes the specification of how we organize and create our software at Neighborhoods.

 This specification is called Protean, or more formally the Protean Architecture Specification.

 # Problem
 ![simplify](images/simplify.jpeg)